Do you want to help build your young readers' endurance and enthusiasm for reading?

 Provide time to share new books and books about high interest topics with your students.
 Give book talks.
 Let students share books they’ve read and would like to recommend.
 You could hold a book tasting.
-Check out the tweet to the left.

 Share Your Joy of Books Daily

 Make read aloud a daily part of your literacy instruction.
 ALL teachers can do this—Literacy, Science, Math, Social Studies!
 Enthusiasm is contagious.
 When you share your joy of books through your read alouds, students are exposed to that enthusiasm.